TommyMandex/check_rep/README.md

   --vt                  check virustotal
-  --fr                  use freegeoip for geolocation --mm                  use maxmind (geolite) for geolocation --st                  use ipstack for geolocation--> see note below --mx FILE [FILE ...]  geolocate multiple ip addresses or domains
+  --fr                  use freegeoip for geolocation --mm                  use maxmind (geolite) for geolocation --mx FILE [FILE ...]  geolocate multiple ip addresses or domains

     Geolocation Options